 - Course Title:

-- Eithics: Honors
+- Ethics: Honors

 - Credit Hours:

-- Lecture hours:
+- Lecture Hours:

-- Lecture/Lab hours:
+- Lecture/Lab Hours:

-- Lab hours:
+- Lab Hours:

 - Special Fee:

-Honors version of PHL 202.
-Studies attempts by philosophers to account for the difference between right and wrong, for the notion of moral obligation and to answer the question: How should we lead our lives?
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and 3.25 GPA.
+Course DescriptionHonors version of PHL 202.
+Studies attempts by philosophers to account for the difference between right and wrong, for the notion of moral obligation and to answer the question: How should we lead our lives?25 GPA.
+Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores, and 3.
 Audit available.

 Intended Outcomes for the course